igorwolfs/RF-simulations/experimental/MSL/notchfilter/notes.md

 **Lumped Port Measurements**
 Important to note is that everything in a lumped port happens where the lumped port is positioned, so that includes
 - The current measurement (in the width direction)
-- The voltage measurement (in the height direction)
+- The voltage measurement (in the height direction between the copper planes)
 - The excitation (in the width/height plane)

 Not sure if this is the place of excitation is an optimal location for the measurement of signals.